rajayush01/FlowLaunch/README.md

 Step 3- Now open the terminal and run "npm install"(This will install all the dependecies)

-Step 4- After that run "npm start" to run it on you local host
+Step 4- After that run "npm run dev" to run it on you local host